KahanMajmudar/block-dem-chains-frontend/README.md

 ### Search by Ethereum Address

-Currently our searching :mag: is based on the User's Metamask Ethereum Hash, if a User wants to search someone, they should know the Metamask hash of the corresponding User.
+Currently our searching :mag: is based on the User's Metamask Ethereum Address, if a User wants to search someone, they should know the Ethereum Address of the corresponding User.